clearhaus/gateway-api-docs/source/index.html.md

 card details of the referenced previous-in-series authorization.

-Any first-in-series authorization must be made with strong customer authentication (SCA) regardless of the authorization amount.
+Any first-in-series authorization must be made with strong customer authentication (SCA) regardless of the authorization amount (when the cardholder is in scope for SCA).

 ## 3-D Secure